oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-anatomy.md

 `iio_dummy_read_raw()`; It has to identify the channel responsible for the action and write the information in the `iio_dummy_state`.
 Different from the read function, the write function receives the values in the arguments and writes them in the iio_dummy_state.
-Let's start lolooking at the important things about
+Let's start looking at the important things about
 `iio_dummy_write_raw()`: